tiprankstipranks

 Changed

-Severe weather, natural disasters, pandemics, acts of war or terrorism, social unrest and other external events could significantly impact our business.
+Severe weather, natural disasters, pandemics, acts of war or terrorism, social unrest and other external events could significantly impact our operations.

-Severe weather, natural disasters (including fires, earthquakes, and floods), wide spread disease or pandemics (such as COVID-19), acts of war or terrorism, social unrest and other adverse external events could have a significant impact on our ability to conduct business.
-Such events could affect the stability of our deposit base, impair the ability of borrowers to repay outstanding loans, impair the value of collateral securing loans, cause significant property damage, result in loss of revenue and/or cause us to incur additional expenses.
+Severe weather, natural disasters (including fires, earthquakes, and floods), wide spread disease or pandemics, such as the COVID-19 pandemic, acts of war or terrorism, social unrest and other adverse external events have had in the past and could have in the future a significant impact on our ability to conduct business and create significant volatility and disruption in global and U.S. economies.
+Such events could affect the financial markets, reduce access to liquidity,impair our client's financial condition, affect the stability of our deposit base, impair the ability of borrowers to repay outstanding loans, impair the value of collateral securing loans, cause significant property damage, result in loss of revenue and/or cause us to incur additional expenses.
 The majority of our branches are located in the San Jose, San Francisco, Oakland areas, which in the past have experienced both severe earthquakes and wildfires.
 We do not carry earthquake insurance on our properties.
-Earthquakes, wildfires or other natural disasters could severely disrupt our operations that could be disrupted by both the evacuation of large portions of the population as well as damage to and/or lack of access to our banking and operation facilities.
+Earthquakes, wildfires or other natural disasters could severely disrupt our operations.
+Operations in our market could be disrupted by both the evacuation of large portions of the population as well as damage to and/or lack of access to our banking and operation facilities.
 Although management has established disaster recovery policies and procedures, the occurrence of any such events could have a material adverse effect on our business, financial condition and results of operations.
-In addition, our clients and loan collateral may be severely impacted by such events, resulting in losses.
-Physical risks related to discreet events such as flooding and wildfires, and extreme weather impacts and longer-term shifts in climate patterns, such as extreme heat, sea level rise and more frequent and prolonged droughts, which could impair our or our clients' property and/or result in financial losses that could impair asset values and the creditworthiness of our clients.
-Such events could disrupt our operations or those of our clients, including through direct damage to assets, reduced availability of and/or significant cost increases for insurance, unemployment and indirect impacts from supply chain disruption and market volatility.

 Capital Markets - Risk 1